GlideAngle/flare-timing/GAP.md

 # GAP

-Hang gliding and paragliding competitions are scored measuring pilots against one another along several axes.
+The vario flying instruments pilots carry with them are also GPS receivers, able to log fairly accurate position fixes every few seconds for many hours as needed for longer flights.
+This data in combination with the task set for the day's flying we number crunch to measure pilots against one another and the course along several axes.
 The exact combination of formulae we call GAP, after the initials of the first names of the three inventors of this method.
-The vario flying instruments pilots carry with them are also GPS receivers and are able to log fairly accurate position fixes every few seconds for many hours as needed for longer flights.

 The official scoring program for hang gliding and paragliding competitions is [FS](http://fs.fai.org/).
 Outputs for a scored competition task are mingled